The space under your decking can be attractive to rats because it provides a safe shelter.

 Here’s how to use rodent bait stations to get rid of rats from under your decking:

-After setting the bait stations, monitor them every few hours to check whether rats have consumed the baits.
+After setting the bait stations, monitor them every few hours to check whether rats have consumed the bait.

 Rats seldom die in bait stations, so don’t be alarmed if the bait is gone and there’s no rat in sight.
 In most cases, rats enter a bait station and consume a lethal amount of the bait, then retreat to their nest, where they’ll die in a few days.